-I thought it would be a good idea to write about all these amazing trips taken with amazing people.
-If you stumble upon this I hope you enjoy the photos and I hope it gives you a good idea of what to do in each of America’s National Parks.
-They really are America’s Best Idea and my best idea for a good time.
+I thought it would be a good idea to write about all these amazing trips taken with amazing people and Moose.
+If you stumble upon this I hope you enjoy the photos and I hope it gives you a good idea of what to do in the mountains and each of America’s National Parks.
 Please note I am an obsessive planner and would gladly share advice for any adventure!
 If you have questions about gear check out my Gear List for a great ultralight setup!

 I challenge anyone reading this to bring a trash bag on your next hike and pack out any garbage you see!